JoshuaLampert/KernelInterpolation.jl/docs/src/interpolation.md

 ## Overview of kernels and adding a custom kernel

 In the previous example, we used the [`ThinPlateSplineKernel`](@ref), which is a predefined kernel in KernelInterpolation.jl.
-There are a number of different kernels already defined, which can be used in an analogous way.
+There is a number of different [kernels already defined](@ref api-kernels), which can be used in an analogous way.
 For an overview of the existing radial-symmetric kernels, see the following table.

 | Kernel name | Formula | Order | Smoothness
 | --- | --- | --- | ---